All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patients report that supply issues create real clinical problems.
 Gaps in treatment mean restarting from lower doses, which extends the titration timeline and delays therapeutic benefit.
 Some patients describe losing months of progress due to supply-related interruptions.

-For patients who cannot reliably access Wegovy, compounded semaglutide is an alternative that has grown in popularity.
+For patients who can't reliably access Wegovy, compounded semaglutide is an alternative that has grown in popularity.
 Compounding pharmacies prepare semaglutide in injectable form at a fraction of the brand-name cost.
-However, compounded versions are not FDA-approved Wegovy and quality can vary by pharmacy.
+But compounded versions aren't FDA-approved Wegovy and quality can vary by pharmacy.

 Is Wegovy Worth the Cost?